Stan Romanek

-Stanley Tiger Romanek (born December 1, 1962) is an American author, con-artist and convicted sex offender.
+Stanley Tiger Romanek (born December 1, 1962) is an American author, documented con-artist and convicted sex offender.

 He was the subject of the documentary film Extraordinary: The Stan Romanek Story.
 His claims include: being abducted by aliens; being implanted with an alien artifact; having sustained mysterious injuries inflicted by aliens; having experienced telepathic communications with aliens; being dressed in women's clothing by aliens and to have fathered human-alien hybrid offspring.
 Romanek has been unable to corroborate any of his alien-related claims.

 On August 8, 2017, Romanek was found guilty of felony possession of child pornography.
 On December 14, 2017, he was sentenced to serve two years in a community corrections facility.
 He is now a registered sex offender in the level 3 program for severe deniers.
-He is unable to use unmonitored computers or contact children under 18, without special approval.
+He is unable to use unmonitored computers or contact children under 18 without special approval.
 Romanek was resentenced on November 30, 2020, to 10 years of sex offender intensive supervised probation for violating the terms of his original sentence.
+Romanek is set to be resentenced on September 3, 2025, for additional sanction and possible additional incarceration after he was accused by prosecutors of violating the terms of his original sentence again.

 Background

 Romanek claims to be an alien abductee.
 He says his first UFO encounter occurred in 2000, and that he has had many experiences with aliens since that time.
 These include allegedly discovering mysterious wounds on his body which glowed under a black light and claiming to having communication with aliens over a ghost box.
 He also claims aliens followed his car and visited his home, and that he experienced telepathic communication with them.
-In one account from 2003, he claims he woke up and found himself wearing a ladies' flannel nightgown and suspected he had been abducted and returned in woman's clothing.
+In one account from 2003, he claims he woke up and found himself wearing ladies’ flannel underwear and suspected he had been abducted and returned in women’s clothing.
 Romanek says he eventually came to suspect that the clothing belonged to another supposed abductee, Betty Hill.
 When asked if the gown had been tested for Hill's DNA, Romanek claimed that it had not because the test was too expensive.

 Appearing on ABC Primetime in 2009, Romanek made the unsubstantiated claims that he underwent hypnosis by R. Leo Sprinkle, a psychologist who specializes in alien abduction cases.
 Romanek claims that under hypnosis he wrote out the Drake equation, which is a formula used to estimate the number of communicative extraterrestrial civilizations in our galaxy, and then added "x100" to it.
 Joe Nickell, from the Center for Inquiry, suggested the equation was done through simple memorization.